arielherself/espresso/README.raw.md

 The Earth’s defences, and the plots of science-fiction films, will be tested on Monday when DART, a space probe weighing 600kg will be crashed into Dimorphos, a small rock in orbit around a larger one, Didymos.
 The intention of the [Double Asteroid Redirection Test](https://www.economist.com/science-and-technology/an-exploration-of-earths-defences-will-launch-next-month/21805517) is to shorten Dimorphos’s orbital period, now 11.9 hours, by about ten minutes.
 That will test the feasibility of deflecting such an asteroid, should one be discovered which threatens to collide with Earth.

 If something the size of Didymos (780 metres in diameter) hit Earth it could take out half a continent.
 But even the explosion of an object as small as Dimorphos, at 160 metres across, would be equivalent to 400-600 megatonnes of TNT.
 By comparison, the blast from an asteroid which detonated over Siberia in 1908, flattening 2,000 square kilometres of forest, released something like 20 megatonnes.
 The hope is that if such an incoming object were to be discovered, a gentle nudge would cause it to miss.

-## Daily quiz

-Our baristas will serve you a new question each day this week.
-On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="39684c50437c4a494b5c4a4a56795c5a56575654504a4d175a5654">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
-We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

-<strong>Monday: </strong>Which actor won the Oscar for best director for his 1981 film “Reds”?

 ----------